 Section 2.
 Identification and Submission of Unpaid Fines, Fees, or Costs.
 On at least an annual basis the state court administrator must identify persons owing unpaid fines, fees, or costs deemed delinquent.
 For purposes of this rule, an unpaid fine, fee, or cost is delinquent if payment has not been received within ninety days of the payment due date.
 The state court administrator must certify to the tax commissioner the full name and social security number of each person obligated to the pay the unpaid amount and the amount of the outstanding obligation, which must exceed 25 dollars.
 The state court administrator must provide any additional information required by the tax commissioner to initiate the setoff process.

 Section 3.
 Notice Requirements - Joint Return - Hearing Request.

 Section 6.
 Disposition of Funds Transferred for Setoff.
-Upon final determination of the setoff amount following a hearing under Section 4 or an appeal under Section 5, or upon the failure of the person to request a hearing under Section 3B, the state court administrator must submit funds transferred for setoff to the state treasurer for deposit in the manner provided by law.
+Upon final determination of the setoff amount following a hearing under section 4 or an appeal under section 5, or upon the failure of the person to request a hearing under subsection 3(b), the state court administrator must submit funds transferred for setoff to the state treasurer for deposit in the manner provided by law.
 Any funds in excess of the final setoff amount must be refunded to the person whose income tax return was the subject of the setoff.
 Court records must reflect application of the setoff amount to any outstanding fines, fees, or costs owed by the person whose tax return was subject to setoff.